DeXP/dexp.github.io/_posts/articles/2021-05-15-best-nintendo-switch-games.md

 [Go Vacation](https://www.nintendo.com/games/detail/go-vacation-switch/) is something kinda similar to Mario Party - you have a lot of mini-games to play.
 But the activities in a Go Vacation are more close to the real-life ones: biking, hiking, volleyball, etc. It's really fun to play.
 The only disadvantage is graphics - the game comes from Nintendo Wii, so it looks kinda outdated nowadays.

+### FIFA

+{% include image path="fifa.jpg" alt="FIFA" link=true %}

+Are you keen into football?
+Then [FIFA](https://www.nintendo.com/games/detail/fifa-21-nintendo-switch-legacy-edition-switch/) is your choice!
+I'm definitely not.
+But the games is really fun to play in two persons who near the same level.
+In the real life you have to run and sweat a lot.
+But the game for Switch have much more fun.

 ### Castle Crashers Remastered

 {% include image path="castle-crashers.jpg" alt="Castle Crashers Remastered" link=true %}